 The exact cause of many rare diseases is still unknown, but genetics is thought to be a factor for a majority of these diseases.
 This means that the cause may be traced back to mutations (changes) in a gene.
 In some cases, these genetic mutations are passed from one generation to the next.
 It is possible for a rare disease to be present from birth, even though symptoms may not immediately appear.
 In cases where the rare disease is not inherited, environmental factors may directly or indirectly have a role.

-You may also consider joining a patient organization (patient advocacy group).
+Consider joining a patient organization (patient advocacy group).
 Patient organizations provide support, resources, and services for patients and families, and actively participate in disease research groups.

 We also encourage you to share our website with others who have rare diseases and may be interested in our research.
 With your help, we can learn more about rare diseases and potential treatment options.
 Help us grow by following us on Facebook and Twitter.